xr57p (Prototype)

 Game Controls (all controls are left mouse)

-8. Special keys: toggles the tooltips on/off; to restart game; Z to zoom (PC).
+- Special keys: T toggles the tooltips on/off; R to restart game; Z to zoom (PC).

 Other personal goals